gbdev/gb-asm-tutorial/src/cheatsheet.md

 ::: tip

-These constants end with a literall 255, which our code will read as the end of the string.
+These constants end with a literal 255, which our code will read as the end of the string.

 :::